SchedulesDirect/mfdb-json/README.md

 for downloading data from Schedules Direct using the new JSON format.

 This file describes API 20140530.

+**2014-10-17 Update**: The scripts no longer use mythconverg.
+Please note the updated instruction below on using sd.sql to create the tables.
+You should also use function 4 in sd-utility.php to refresh your local lineup cache before doing anything else.
+Also, your first run of mfdb-json.php will re-download program data.

 **NOTE**: You are strongly encouraged to run "git pull" to refresh your client before each use; the software is under active development and this will ensure that you stay up-to-date.